GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-podsnapshots-reference-architecture.md

 downloading the weights from the Hugging Face Hub, and the L4 restore was onto a newly provisioned node.
-The 265 second and 5 second Gemma 4 31B results on H100, and the RTX Pro 6000 results, also used a readiness probe on `/health`, and the 5 second restore was onto a node that had never run the model.
+The 265 second and 5 second Gemma 4 31B results on H100, and the RTX Pro 6000 results, also used a readiness probe on `/health`, and the 5 second and 9 second restores were onto nodes that had never run the model.
 The other restores were confirmed by the absence of any model-loading work in the restored Pod's logs and by a correct response to a request.
-The RTX Pro 6000 result was measured with manifests that are not included in this repository.
+The 224 second and 4 second RTX Pro 6000 results were measured with manifests that are not included in this repository.

+The RTX Pro 6000 variant in this repository was validated end to end on a GKE Autopilot cluster both before and after Image streaming had cached the container image in the region:

+- **With Image streaming cached** (the 210 second and 9 second results in the table): each new node pulled and prepared the container image in about 4.5 seconds. `PodScheduled` to `Ready` was 210 seconds for the cold start and 9 seconds for the restore onto a newly provisioned node.
+From the container starting to `Ready`, the cold start took 202 seconds (with layers streamed on demand during Python and vLLM initialization) and the restore less than one second.
+The restored Pod's `PodRestored` condition was set 27 seconds after its container started.
+A request sent to the restored Pod 20 seconds after its container started (7 seconds before `PodRestored`, while background memory loading was still finishing) completed in 9.9 seconds, 3.2 seconds after `PodRestored`.
-The RTX Pro 6000 variant in this repository was later validated end to end on a GKE Autopilot cluster where Image streaming had not yet cached the container image.
-Each new node spent about four minutes pulling the image, so `PodScheduled` to `Ready` was 401 seconds for the cold start and 255 seconds for the restore onto a newly provisioned node.
-From the container starting to `Ready`, the cold start took 164 seconds and the restore less than one second.
+- **Before Image streaming had cached the image**: each new node spent about four minutes pulling the 9.6 GB image, so `PodScheduled` to `Ready` was 401 seconds for the cold start and 255 seconds for the restore onto a newly provisioned node.
+From the container starting to `Ready`, the cold start took 164 seconds (all image layers already on disk) and the restore less than one second.
+The restored Pod's `PodRestored` condition was set 17 seconds after its container started, and a request sent 16 seconds after its container started was answered in 2.3 seconds.

-The restored Pod's `PodRestored` condition was set 17 seconds after its container started.
-The first request that the test could send to the restored Pod, 16 seconds after its container started, was answered in 2.3 seconds.
-The first request to the cold-start replica, sent after its snapshot was uploaded, took 1.6 seconds, and later requests to either replica took 0.4 seconds.
+In both runs, the first request to the cold-start replica, sent after its snapshot was uploaded, took 1.6 to 1.7 seconds, and later requests to either replica took 0.4 seconds.

 ## Getting Started